jasongin/nvs/doc/ADD.md

 # ADD Command - Node Version Switcher
 ```
 nvs add <version>
-nvs install <version>
 ```
-Downloads and installs a requested node version.
+Downloads and extracts a requested node version.
+An added node version is then ready to activate with a USE command.

 A version string consists of a semantic version number or version label ("lts" or "latest"), optionally preceded by a remote name, optionally followed by a processor architecture or bitness ("x86", "x64", "32", "64"), separated by slashes.
 Examples: "lts", "4.6.0", "6.3.1/x86", "node/6.7.0/x64"